 The VT20X is rated at 20 watts of max RMS power @ 4ohm and has an 8-inch speaker.
 It's not a bad choice for a practice amp, but the speaker is a bit on the small side.
 You may find it worth your while to move up to the VT40X.

 This is a great amp for beginners, but because it is a little more expensive than I'd typically recommend for newbies I think it is better suited to experienced guitarists looking for a very versatile amp for practice or jamming in the house.

 The Valvetronix VT40X is rated at 40 watts max RMS @8ohms, but the bump in power isn't the only reason you might consider it over the smaller VT20X.
-The VT40X features a 10-inch speaker, which will be more responsive than the smaller 8-inch and better handle the full range of sounds this amp is capable of.
+The VT40X features a 10-inch speaker, which will be more responsive than the smaller 8-inch and better at handling the full range of sounds this amp is capable of.

 And that was my second issue with the first-gen Valvetronix.
 Until you got into the bigger models the speaker didn't seem to quite handle all that this amp is capable of dishing out.
 That too appears to be remedied with an improved 10-inch speaker.

 The VT40X is a great choice for hobby players and intermediate-level guitarists.
 You get all the great amp models and effects in a single 1x10 combo, and for many players, this amp is all they'll ever need.

 But if you need an amp for a band situation you're going to want something with a little more power.